Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

 Beamforming is the third type of strategy that can be used for source reconstruction of EEG/MEG data that is discussed in this course.

-As a brief recapitulation, the **first strategy** is the dipole modeling approach, where the underlying assumption is that the pattern in the observed data can be explained by a limited number of neural sources, that are modelled as equivalent current dipoles.
+As a brief recapitulation, the **first strategy** is the dipole modeling approach, where the underlying assumption is that the pattern in the observed data can be explained by a limited number of neural sources that are modelled as equivalent current dipoles.
 The goal is now to find the parameters for the model that optimally explains the observed sensor-level topography.
 These parameters pertain to the number, location and orientation of the dipoles, and the optimal model is determined by minimizing the error between the model and the observed data.

 The **second strategy** we discussed was distributed source modeling, where minimum norm estimation was treated in some more detail.
 In this approach, the observed data is assumed to be determined by a mixing of many active sources, where the number of active sources is much higher than the number of observed channels.
 This leads to an underdetermined problem, and one way to solve this is to assume that a good guess of the distribution of the source amplitudes has the lowest possible norm.
 One important feature of distributed source models is the fact that the amplitudes of the individual sources are estimated in a single inversion step.

-The **third strategy** that will be treated here is a so-called scanning method (we will specifically be dealing with beamforming), where the amplitude at a predefined set of source locations is estimated iteratively, that is, one source at a time.
+The **third strategy** that will be treated here is a so-called scanning method (we will specifically be dealing with beamforming), where the amplitude at a predefined set of source locations is estimated iteratively, that is, for one source location at a time.
 This difference with distributed source modeling has some important consequences, which we will return to later in these exercises.
 The key feature of beamforming is that no prior assumption about the number of sources is made.
 Rather, for each location that we choose to evaluate, we ask ourselves the question: 'What would the the best estimate of the dipole moment at this location?’
 It turns out, that if we assume the underlying sources to be uncorrelated over time we can get quite good estimates of our sources’ activation time courses using beamforming.

 The 'best estimate’ in the previous question is more specifically operationalised as the estimate that best captures the activity that can originate from that location while optimally suppressing interference from sources at other locations.
 When we use so-called adaptive beamformers for this, we need not only the biophysically constraining forward model (i.e. the leadfield matrix), we also need the sensor-level data, or more specifically the sensor-level covariance matrix.
 Before we will start playing with the beamformer and get a feel for how and why it works, the next section will deal with the concept of the sensor-level covariance matrix.